 You may be eligible to receive subsidised alternative transport through the community transport program, your National Disability Insurance Package or My Aged Care services.
 Local community transport organisations also do fee-for-fee services.

 A government-funded scheme providing financial support for transport services.
-The you can receive varies depending on your eligibility and needs.
+The support you can receive varies depending on your eligibility and needs.

 A government-funded scheme providing financial support for transport services.
 The amount you can receive varies depending on your eligibility and needs.